simplex-chat/simplex-chat/docs/GLOSSARY.md

 Choosing a private messenger requires the understanding of many technical terms, that many users, even quite technical, often misunderstand.
 This list is aiming to fill this knowledge gap.
 Please suggest any changes or additions.

-While this glossary aims to be is objective and factual, it is not completely unbiased.
-We designed SimpleX in a way that we think is the most private, secure and resilient design for a communication network, and some definitions here reflect this view.
+While this glossary aims to be factual and objective, it is not completely unbiased.
+We designed SimpleX to be the most private, secure and resilient communication network, and some definitions reflect this view.

 ## Address portability